In Africa, a Cube and a Parachute test consumer demand

 Nestle has been selling food products in Africa for some 60 years, with traditional factories and distribution models.
 But it told Reuters it now plans what it calls "modular factories" with elements like boilers, compressors and offices shipped in pieces and then assembled onsite.

-Depending on complexity, a traditional Nestle factory can take 15 to 24 months to build and cost 30 million (19.5 million pounds) to 50 million Swiss francs.
-By contrast, Nestle says it can build a modular factory in less than a year, for about 12 million to 25 million francs.
+Depending on complexity, a traditional Nestle factory can take 15 to 24 months to build and cost 30 million to 50 million Swiss francs ($33.5 million to $55.9 million).
+By contrast, Nestle says it can build a modular factory in less than a year, for about 12 million to 25 million francs ($13.4 million to $27.95 million).

 "The concept of modularity already exists ...
 Lego invented it a long time ago," said Nestle's technical director for Asia, Oceania and Africa, Alfredo Fenollosa.
 "But for us it was a bit of a real mindset change in the sense that big companies normally do solid stuff -- built for 100 years."